JETBeam Jet-UV Flashlight Review

 Beamshots, Runtime, and Lux Measurements

-is with an Eneloop AAA.
 Of course, my lux meter isn’t really designed for UV, but it’s a fair approximation anyway (since starting output, whatever it is, is counted as “100% output relative”).
 So the graph will look bad, but it’s noteworthy that the output stays fairly consistent for about 50 minutes, then begins to drop off.

 Of note is that the lens on this UV light isn’t a bandpass filter lens, so more than just UV gets through.
-Likely it’s that other emissions that my lux meter is picking up, but that’s really fine for my purposes on runtimes.
+Likely it’s those other emissions that my lux meter is picking up, but that’s really fine for my purposes on runtimes.
 (And actually, if it hadn’t been for that, my lux meter mightn’t have read anything at all.)
-But as far as clean UV signal goes, it’d be great if this light had a bandpass filter lens.
+But as far as a clean UV signal goes, it’d be great if this light had a bandpass filter lens.

 I did take some UV beamshots on actual fluorescent things, so you can get a feel for how the Jet-UV works.